Sam Walsh (businessman): Mining

 Walsh speaks at the Annual Plenary Meeting of the Voluntary Principles on Security and Human Rights Initiative on March 17, 2015 in London.

 On 27 March 2014, Walsh was awarded the Honorary Degree of Doctor of Commerce at the graduation ceremony of The University of Western Australia.

 Rio Tinto Chairman Jan du Plessis confirmed on 23 October 2014, the company had retained Walsh for the longer term and Walsh would continue as CEO of Rio Tinto beyond the end of 2015.
 Originally, he was given a three-year contract.
-Walsh described his retention as a time to turn around the company fortunes by engendering the successful culture of how the company handled business.
 However, in March 2016 Walsh announced he was retiring on 1 July 2016.
-Du Plessis revealed Jean-Sebastien Jacques, whom Walsh appointed to head Rio Tinto copper and coal, would be the new CEO.
+Du Plessis said Jean-Sebastien Jacques, whom Walsh appointed to head Rio Tinto copper and coal, would be the new CEO.
+It was reported that Walsh would receive $1.4 million to cover the remaining nine months of his contract.

-According to resource analyst Tim Treadgold, "Mr Walsh was leaving the company in reasonably good shape.
-He was handed a very difficult job but he had a reputation for getting things done.
-I think Sam has been a breath of fresh air at Rio, he's cleaned up a lot of mistakes they've made.
-But it is probably time for a new and younger man to come in."

-It was reported, Walsh would receive $1.4 million to cover the remaining nine months of his contract.

-In 2021, Walsh was appointed to the Order of the Rising Sun, with Gold Rays and Neck Ribbon.

-Controversies

-In November 2016, Walsh was one of two former Rio Tinto Chief Executives linked through leaked emails of former Rio Tinto executive Alan Davies to a payment of $10.5 million USD payment to a consultant Francois de Combret associated with the development of the Simandou iron ore mine in Guinea.

-The SFO investigation is still on-going in October 2020, with Rio Tinto seeking a deferred prosecution agreement.
-In June 2020, ASIC indicated that Walsh was not a person of interest in their investigations.
-ASIC has since dropped their investigation of the matter.
+Controversy

 Based on Rio Tinto submission to the Senate Enquiry, Sam Walsh was the CEO of Rio Tinto when the controversial decision of presenting only one mining plan to the PKKP people was made.
 This led to the destruction of Juukan 1 & 2 sacred sites in May 2020.
 3 other mining plans were considered.
 They didn't involve disturbing the sites.
 The choice of the mining plan was driven by access to less than 10 Million Tonnes of high grade iron ore for an incremental value of $138m.
 During Walsh's term as CEO the Juukan Gorge was not disturbed following his verbal instruction not to mine the Gorge.